lingtalfi/JimToolbox/README.md

 History Log
 =============

+- 1.0.3 -- 2021-05-07

+    - update jim toolbox, now has a default z-index of 100

 - 1.0.2 -- 2021-05-02

-    - fix handler intercepting all clicks on the toolbox, instead of just some well defined clicks.
+    - fix handler intercepting all clicks on the toolbox, instead of just some well-defined clicks.

 - 1.0.1 -- 2021-05-01